pkp/pkp-docs/getting-found-staying-found/en/getting-found-staying-found.md

 If you are considering hosting OJS on your own, there are several factors to take into consideration.
 One key consideration is what type of hosting you are seeking out.
 Many commercial webhosting operations now offer a variety of webhosting options, and it's important to know what the pros and cons of each are and how they might impact you hosting OJS on your own.

 ### Shared Hosting

 In this arrangement, the server that hosts your website will also be hosting other people’s websites on the same server.
 This is often the most affordable solution, and while it may be fine if your site is low maintenance and does not use a lot of resources, it may not be suited to high traffic sites or sites where a significant number of resources are required.
 Access to certain features on the server may be limited in some instances.

 ### Virtual Private server / Virtual Dedicated Server hosting services

 In this hosting arrangement, a virtualized server devoted to your needs is provided.
 This is a “middle-of-the road” option and can be affordable, but is usually not as cheap as shared hosting.
 In this hosting environment often different resources can be scaled up and applied should you need them (usually at an additional cost).
-For example, if your site experiences a rise in traffic, you may be able to pay more to dedicate additional bandwith for a period of time or on an ongoing basis.
+For example, if your site experiences a rise in traffic, you may be able to pay more to dedicate additional bandwidth for a period of time or on an ongoing basis.
 Some popular commercial virtual private server hosting include: [Digital Ocean](https://www.digitalocean.com/), [Amazon Web Services](https://aws.amazon.com), and [Linode](https://www.linode.com/), to name a few.

 ### Dedicated server

 In this situation, an entire piece of physical hardware (i.e. a server) may be dedicated to your use.
 This is the most expensive of these three options and idea for very high traffic websites or larger operations that might have more complex needs.

 ### Backups

 A key consideration for any hosting service that you might want to consider is how and at what frequency is the application and the data backed up.
 Does the service provide daily backups?
 Weekly backups?
 Are these backups stored in remote geographical locations (e.g. if something were to happen in one location where your data was located, is there a copy of the data in another location?).
 If something happens to your site, you will want to be able to restore it back to where it was before the problem occurred.
 Is the database also backed up?
 If you are running OJS or any other database-driven applications, you will want to make sure the database can also be restored in the event of a system failure.

 Some additional considerations to take into account include: does the provider have a system in place for their own system failures, such as power loss or server crashes?
 Will they be able to have your site back online fast after such a crisis?